nikil58/SynchronizerFDB/README.md

         ...
 }
 ```

-Alse you need to have conf.cfg and password.txt (for push) in the root folder.
+Also you need to have conf.cfg and .passwd (for push) in the root folder.
-4. If you want run this script from the terminal you have to the next:  open terminal in the "src" folder, then you have to drop the conf.cfg and password.txt (for push) file into this folder.
+4. If you want to run this script from the terminal you have to the next:  open terminal in the "src" folder, then you have to drop the conf.cfg and .passwd (for push) file into this folder.
 Then write next strings:
     ```
-        javac -g -cp jaybird.jar; check.java
+        javac -g -cp jaybird.jar; Main.java
-        java -cp jaybird.jar; check PULL_OR_PUSH
+        java -cp jaybird.jar; Main PULL_OR_PUSH
     ```
 ___________________________________________________________
 conf.cfg should look like this for correct work: